scherroman/mugen/README.md

 A music video generator based on rhythm

 Use it to brainstorm AMVs, montages, and more!
-[Check it out](https://youtu.be/lHgFYo37CaU).
+[Check it out](https://youtu.be/ZlTR6XULe5M).

-Built with [moviepy](https://github.com/Zulko/moviepy) Python video editing, and [librosa](https://github.com/librosa/librosa) audio analysis.
+Built with [moviepy](https://github.com/Zulko/moviepy) programmatic video editing, and [librosa](https://github.com/librosa/librosa) audio analysis.

 ## Basic Strategy